tsoj/fragment-mono/README.md

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

-If you want to build fonts manually on your own computer:
+If you want to build fonts manually on your own computer (currently should work with Python 3.10):

 * `make build` will produce font files.
 * `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.